 JOHN: Yeah, probably.

-DICK: Irv, you might warm your mike up, I’ve got one more question and I’m out of gas here, although I think we could go on.
+MALE: That – or if you might warm your mic up, I’ve got one more question and I’m out of gas here, although I think we could go on.
 But we want to give the students a chance.

 JOHN: There’s no such thing as a chance, by the way.